GrantStenger/ai-for-adversarial-games/tic-tac-toe/README.md

 * Implement MiniMax
 * Implement Alpha-Beta Pruning
 * Build Javascript front-end
-* Optimize runtime (encode boards as bits, potentially rewrite in C++, be more careful with recursion)
+* Optimize runtime (encode boards as bits, be more careful with recursion)

 To get to chess, implement minimax with possibly some simple heuristics on connect-4.